How to Start Your Import Business in Japan: Regulations Overview

-Interested in importing goods for sale in Japan?
-Before you invest in inventory for your import business, find out the regulations governing the goods you wish to sell.
+Wondering how to start your import business in Japan?
+Before you invest in inventory for your import business, your first step is to find out Japan's regulations governing the goods you wish to sell.

 Here are 5 categories of regulated goods and what to know about them before starting your import business.